custom-components/ble_monitor/README.md

 <!-- /TOC -->

-## BREAKING CHANGES IN 0.8.1
+## BREAKING CHANGES IN 0.8.x

 This update needs some explanation and requires configuration changes from you.
-So please read carefully when upgrading to 0.8.1 (and higher).
+So please read carefully when upgrading from 0.7.x to 0.8.x.

 Our custom component `mitemp_bt` was designed as a so called `sensor platform`, which is in Home Assistant language a `platform` under the `sensor` integration.
 Home Assistant however has made an architecture decision in [ADR 0007](https://github.com/home-assistant/architecture/blob/413e3cb248cf8dca766c0280997f3b516e23fb6d/adr/0007-integration-config-yaml-structure.md), which basically says that `mitemp_bt` should be a `integration` on its own.